🎶Let's gooooo baaaack, back to the begiiiinnniiinnngg🎶

 Not to get all Thought Catalog clickbait headline on y’all, but what happened next was something I never could have predicted:

 Can I just tell you??
-How I think about Auntie Bert’s comment all the time, the one about my dad coming home on weekends when he was in college to bake bread and go to church with his mom?
-Being able to hear these stories from my aunts, extended relatives, and family friends, and especially getting to read about all those memories of our grandparents from my older cousins…this whole comment section was so, so special and magical.
+That I think about Auntie Bert’s comment all the time…the one about my dad coming home on weekends when he was in college to bake bread and go to church with his mom.
+Being able to hear these stories from my aunts, extended relatives, and family friends, and especially getting to read about all those memories of our grandparents from my older cousins…this whole comment section was so, so special and magical to me.
 I’m not even joking when I tell you that these screenshots are now some of my most treasured possessions.

-(This comment section is also why, even though I HATE Meta, I can’t bring myself to delete Facebook)
+(This comment section is also why, even though I HATE Meta and everything Zuckerberg stands for, I just can’t bring myself to delete Facebook and lose these connections.)

-We’ll also talk more about Grandpa Jim after we’ve journeyed the exciting, winding path that’s Gladys’ ancestry.
+We’ll also talk more about Grandpa Jim after we’ve journeyed the exciting, winding path of Gladys’ ancestry.

 Anyway, fam, if you’re reading this and would like to share some more favorite memories or formative stories about Grandma Gladys, I would love to hear them!
-(I’ll also add them to this post later so that it can be part of the True Story record and thus that much more easily shared in the future with family and friends).
-In the next chapter, we’ll talk about Gladys’ parents, Carl and Clara, and I’m also dying for any and all stories about them, too (we’ll talk more about Grandpa Jim and his family after we’ve journeyed the winding and remarkable path that’s Gladys’ ancestry).
+I’ll also add them to this post later so that it can be part of the True Story record and thus that much more easily shared in the future with family and friends.

-Never thought I’d get to a place in life where I was interested in stories that didn’t specifically feature me, but here we are!!!
+Never thought I’d get to a place in life where I’d be interested in stories that didn’t specifically feature me, but here we are!!!

 (Although, I mean…we do have some saints in this particular ancestral line, so.
 Maybe I’m just starting to take after them??)